 Tweens and teens often shrug off the idea of wearing a helmet when bike riding.
 They think they're too old.
 They think they've got bike riding mastered.
 But they can't control what others do on the road, which is why even older kids need to wear a helmet every time they ride.

-Yet recent studies have shown that more than half of young bicyclists don’t always wear helmets - despite the fact that helmets can reduce the chances of head injury by 85 percent and severe brain injury by 88 percent!
+Yet recent studies have shown that more than half of young bicyclists don’t always wear helmets even though helmets can reduce the chances of head injury by 85 percent and severe brain injury by 88 percent!

 - Always wear a helmet.